-- APA style: American Psychological Association (7th edition)
+- APA Style (the American Psychological Association style),

-- Chicago style: The Chicago Manual of Style (17th edition)
+- CMS Style (the Chicago Manual of Style style),

 Before we discuss the differences between the various reference or citation style guides, let’s talk about citation methods.

 If you refer to a published work, you must provide details so that readers and other researchers can locate and review the original source.
 Sources can be cited using either endnotes/footnotes or in-text citations.
 Both styles require a reference list at the end of the document.

 |Parenthetical citation||When you cite a source in your writing (either via direct quote or paraphrasing), you are required to add an in-text citation.
 A citation of an original source within parentheses in your text is known as an in-text parenthetical citation.|

 |Footnotes / Endnotes||Endnotes and footnotes are simple notation systems that allow you to use numbers in the body of a text to reference a cited work.
 The number corresponds to further information or a citation entry found at the end of a manuscript (for endnotes) or at the bottom of the page where the cited reference is mentioned (for footnotes). |

 |Reference lists||A reference list gathers all of the works cited within a document at the end of a manuscript.
 It is required no matter how you cite your sources in your article.|